Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Introduction

 \section{Introduction}

-High-throughput technologies are beginning to change the way we observe and measure the natural world in life sciences.
-In medicine, physicians are using imaging and other specialized sampling devices to keep a longitudinal log of patients' drug/therapy response and other disease-related \emph{phenotypes}.
-In agricultural biotechnology, phenotyping technologies such as cameras and LiDARs are being used to measure physiological and morphological features of a crop on the field.
-Further, advancements in \emph{genotyping} technologies (sequencing) have made it possible to characterize and track genetic diversity and changes at a high resolution, and decode genetic markers key to performance traits.
+High-throughput technologies are beginning to change the way we observe and measure the natural world.
+In medicine, physicians are using imaging and other specialized sampling devices to keep a longitudinal log of patients' drug/therapy response and other disease-related phenotypes.
+In agricultural biotechnology, phenotyping technologies such as cameras and LiDARs are being used to measure physiological and morphological features of crops in fields.
+Further, advancements in genotyping technologies (sequencing) have made it possible to characterize and track genetic diversity and changes at a high resolution, and decode genetic markers that are key to performance traits.
 Taken together, advancements in these technologies are leading to a rapid explosion of high-dimensional data, obtained from a variety of sources.

-A distinctive feature of these inherently high-dimensional data sets is that their generation is motivated more based on the availability and easy access to high-throughput technology (as opposed to specific working hypotheses).
+A distinctive feature of these inherently high-dimensional data sets is that their generation is motivated more based on the availability and easy access to high-throughput technology as opposed to specific working hypotheses.
 While there are some broad high-level questions or research themes that motivate the collection of data, the specific questions that relate to testable hypothesis and eventual discoveries (e.g., what genetic variations impact a physical trait, or how a combination of environmental variables control a phenotype) are \emph{not} readily available {\it a priori}.